shardimage/shardimage-php/README.md

 $client = new Client([
-    'apiKey' => '<apiKey>',             //key to use the API or the image serving 'apiSecret' => '<apiSecret>',       //secret to use the API 'imageSecret' => '<imageSecret>'    //secret to gain more security on image serving 'cloudId' => '<cloudId>',           //default configuration for cloud ID, it can be overwritten in later usage ]);
+    'apiKey' => '<apiKey>',             //key to use the API or the image serving 'apiSecret' => '<apiSecret>',       //secret to use the API 'imageSecret' => '<imageSecret>',    //secret to gain more security on image serving 'cloudId' => '<cloudId>',           //default configuration for cloud ID, it can be overwritten in later usage ]);
 ```